-The BCMA is always looking for great presenters and topics for our monthly peer-to-peer professional development webinars.
+The BCMA is always looking for great presenters and topics for our monthly peer-to-peer education webinars.

 Do you have a skill or technique you want to teach to your colleagues in BC’s museum sector?
 Do you like to share the successes (and failures) of best practices used in projects or processes at your museum?
 Join our growing family of webinar presenters!

-Webinars run from noon-1pm PST.
+Webinars run from noon-1pm Pacific Time.
 They feature a 35-40 minute practical presentation and 15 minutes of questions (times approximate).

 Our audiences are primarily museum workers in BC, but also include colleagues from BC’s broader GLAM sector and across Canada.